Brian-Hue-Zhuang/ECE_264_PA/README.md

 This repository contains my submissions for the submissions to the class ECE 264, from Purdue Univerisy (West Lafayette) Not all of the code is perfect, a lot of them have failed test cases, a lot of then pertaining to memory errors, so take the code with a grain of salt.

+There is supporting files written by the instructor, as such github deems this as a matlab project, this is a c project

 ## PA01
 A self written string to long variable conversion.